-As Christians, the Gnostics placed the myth of Jesus’s journey to earth to bring salvation to mankind at the center of their teachings and religious life.
+As Christians, the Gnostics placed the myth of Jesus’s journey to earth to bring salvation to humankind at the center of their teachings and religious life.
 But the Gnostics understood the myth of Jesus somewhat differently than other early Christians did.
 And they held that the full meaning of Christ’s life and teachings were only discernible when seen in the light of their other main myth: a radical interpretation of the creation myth in the first chapters of Genesis.
 Both of the two main pillars of Gnostic myth – the story of creation and the story of Jesus’s earthly sojourn – allude to and reinforce one another.
 They form two parts of a single, sweeping narrative arc.

 If you just want to read the story that separated the Gnostics from other early Christians and skip the discussion and analysis below, here’s that story: